ml4ai/tomcat/libs/mcg/README.md

   * To compile and build the library without the tutorial world, do either one of the following:
     * In the `tomcat` directory, run `./tools/install`
     * From the `tomcat` directory,create and move into `build` with `mkdir build && cd build`.
 Then, run `cmake .. && make -j`
-  * To compile it with the tutorial world, use:
+  * To compile it with the tutorial world:
     * In the `tomcat` directory, run `mkdir build & cd build`.
 Then, run `cmake .. -DBUILD_EXAMPLES=ON && make -j`
 * To compile and build just the library:
   * In `libs/mcg/` run `mkdir build && cd build`.
 Then run `cmake .. && make -j`